iionly/tidypics/tidypics/README.txt

 Tidypics plugin for Elgg 1.9
 Latest Version: 1.9.1beta11_pre
-Released: 2013-08-26
+Released: 2013-09-01
 Contact: iionly@gmx.de
 License: GNU General Public License version 2
 Copyright: (c) iionly 2013, (C) Cash Costello 2011-2013

 WARNING!
-The upgrading of a site from Elgg 1.8 to Elgg 1.9 when Tidypics is already in use is currently not fully supported by this version of Tidypics.
+The upgrading of a site from Elgg 1.8 to Elgg 1.9 when Tidypics is already in use is currently not yet fully supported by this version of Tidypics.
 I'll try to fix this before the final Elgg 1.9 will get released.

 In the meantime: ONLY USE FOR TESTING AND NOT ON A PRODUCTIVE SITE!!!

 This is a slightly improved version of the Tidypics plugin for Elgg 1.9.
-Regarding code base it's currently on the same level as 1.8.1beta10 for Elgg 1.8 with only changes necessary to work on Elgg 1.9.
+Regarding code base it's currently on the same level as 1.8.1beta11 for Elgg 1.8 with only changes necessary to work on Elgg 1.9.

 ATTENTION: